You know compost is good for the soil, but do you know why?

 In nature, of course, there is a natural cycle of plants growing and dying and returning nutrients to the ground.

-Putting it to practical use
+Putting our knowledge to practical use

 An understanding of how compost helps soil can change the way we apply compost.
 For example, instead of adding compost immediately before we plant, we might choose to add compost earlier to improve soil structure before planting.